ibmdbanalytics/dashdb_analytic_tools/dashdblocal_notebooks/README.md

 [jupyter/base-notebook](https://github.com/jupyter/docker-stacks/tree/master/base-notebook) image,
 providing a [Jupyter notebook](http://jupyter.org/) container for [dashDB local](http://www.ibm.com/analytics/us/en/technology/cloud-data-services/dashdb-local/).
-It supports execution of Spark/Scala and Spark/Python kernels in the Spark environment provided by dashDB local, using the [Apache Toree](https://toree.incubator.apache.org/) kernel.
+It supports execution of Spark/Scala and Spark/Python kernels in the Apache Spark environment provided by dashDB local, using the [Apache Toree](https://toree.incubator.apache.org/) kernel.

-Unlike the Spark notebooks in [jupyter/docker-stacks](https://github.com/jupyter/docker-stacks), there is no Spark installation in the notebook container, Spark driver and executor processes run in the dashDB local Spark environment.
+Unlike the Spark notebooks in [jupyter/docker-stacks](https://github.com/jupyter/docker-stacks), there is no Apache Spark installation in the notebook container, Spark driver and executor processes run in the dashDB local Spark environment.
 The Spark applications can access dashDB data easily and efficiently and there are no versioning issues between Spark components running in different containers.